 William Crawley was married to Elizabeth Crawley and the couple had seven children who survived to adulthood.
 Mrs. Crawley was known to rule “with an iron fist”.
 William Crawley eventually died in his homestead in 1910 from heart failure and blood poisoning caused by a carbuncle in his NECK.
 Rank.
 Mrs’ Crawley passed in 1933.

 BORING!
 What a normal bloody life, right?

-Well – the real macabre shit from Monte Cristo Homestead comes from the Ryan family, who have lived on the property for the last 50-odd years and have some freaky SHIT to say.
+Well – the real macabre stuff from Monte Cristo Homestead comes from the Ryan family, who have lived on the property for the last 50-odd years and have some freaky stuff to say.